aisiwonhae29/PMP/abstarct/Computer_Science/3/3-tierArchitecture.md

  called database tier || back-end

-2. Benefits of There-tier architecture
+2. Benefits of Three-tier architecture

 - Faster development: each tier can be developed simultaneously by different teams